cvxgrp/elasticity-estimation/README.md

 numpy
 pandas          (dff_data.py only)
 cvxpy
-ipopt           (NLP and evaluating via pricing performance only) matplotlib      (figure4_5.py figure6.py figure7.py only)
+ipopt           (figure6.py and when using NLP only) matplotlib      (figure4_5.py figure6.py figure7.py only)
 ```